 Benjamin J. Wish joined the firm as an associate in 2011.
 Mr. Wish concentrates his practice on complex commercial litigation, shareholder and real estate disputes, and business torts.
 He also represents clients on a pro bono basis in the defense of their First Amendment rights.

-In the area of civil rights, Mr. Wish, as coordinating counsel for the ACLU and the National Lawyers Guild, successfully represented the Occupy Boston movement in 2011 on a pro bono basis in obtaining a temporary restraining order allowing the protesters to remain encamped in Dewey Square in Boston for nearly a month after other encampments had been dispersed nationally.
+As coordinating counsel for the ACLU, successfully represented the Occupy Boston movement on a pro bono basis in obtaining a temporary restraining order allowing the protesters to remain encamped in Dewey Square.

 Prior to joining the firm, Mr. Wish was an associate in the Commercial Litigation department of Goodwin Procter LLP in Boston.
 While at Goodwin Procter LLP, Mr. Wish represented clients in commercial, intellectual property, and environmental litigation.